Model Preparation#

 Model conversion API prior to OpenVINO 2023.1 is considered deprecated.
 Existing and new projects are recommended to transition to the new solutions, keeping in mind that they are not fully backwards compatible with openvino.tools.mo.convert_model or the mo CLI tool.
 For more details, see the Model Conversion API Transition Guide.

-For PyTorch models, Python API is the only conversion option.
+For PyTorch and JAX/Flax models, Python API is the only conversion option.

-There are three states a model in OpenVINO can be: saved on disk, loaded but not compiled (ov.Model) or loaded and compiled (ov.CompiledModel).
+A model in OpenVINO can be represented in three ways: saved on disk, loaded but not compiled (ov.Model), and loaded and compiled (ov.CompiledModel).

 Saved on disk